javiervidrua/netdrop/README.md

 # netdrop
-Like AirDrop, but works on everything that runs Python.
+Like AirDrop, but this runs on Python.